sebastianspicker/chronikwerk/docs/05-pdf-rendering.md

 and IDs).
 Attachment binaries are not archived and there is no attachment-byte limit setting.
 Article limits still fail the job or cap and continue according to `PDF__MAX_ARTICLES` and `PDF__ARTICLE_LIMIT_MODE`.

+When `cap_and_continue` omits articles, the PDF displays total, included, and omitted counts prominently and the sidecar records the same coverage.
+The document never reports a capped export as complete.

+## Accessibility and pagination

+Archive PDFs use semantic heading levels, a meaningful outline, full language metadata, page identity, page counters, DejaVu Sans, and WeasyPrint's `pdf/ua-1` output variant.
+Articles may split across pages; headings, short attachment rows, metadata blocks, and table rows avoid orphaning where practical.
+Long URLs, preformatted text, images, and wide tables are contained within A4 bounds.

+The renderer option is not a conformance claim.
+Release validation requires veraPDF 1.30.1 with profile `ua1` for signed and unsigned fixtures plus human reading-order, outline, language, and assistive-technology checks.